 Our vision is to “build solid foundations” for children as they enter their educational career that will last, at least, for the next 13 years!
 We want children to learn letters, numbers, shapes, and how to color inside the lines, but we also want them to have a desire for learning, enjoy school, get along with others, and be kids!
 Our philosophy is that children learn best when engaging all of their senses, so we do our best to teach by having the children watch/see, hear, move, and touch.
 If we are learning the letter Ss, rather than complete a worksheet, we will skip while singing words that begin with the letter Ss.
 We will slither like snakes while saying the /s/ sound.
 We will write the letter S in sand.
 All of these activities teach the letter Ss while keeping the kids moving, allowing them to be creative, and using multisensory (more than one sense) strategies.

 We also use a variety of group strategies to reinforce concepts, so children will learn in a large group environment (circle time, story time, shared reading) as well as small groups or individually (centers, math games, kidwriting, etc).
 While new concepts are taught by a teacher, many of our centers and games are child-directed, so children will be exploring and learning on their own or with a buddy.

 Listed are some of the goals that we want children to reach before they enter kindergarten.
 While all children develop at different rates, we will do our best to facilitate learning in each child.
-Do not be alarmed if you see less progress in your child than in others; many of the skills focused on at this age are very much developmental, so your child may not be physically or mentally ready for a particular skill.
+Do not be alarmed if you see less progress in your child than in others; many of the skills focused on at this age are very much developmental.
+Your child will catch on when he is ready!

 Social and Interpersonal Skills

-Students will develop good relationships with peers and teachers by sharing, using kind words, and working together.
+Develop good relationships with peers and teachers by sharing, using manners and kind words, and working together

-Students will focus more on others by helping teachers and peers and displaying caring attitudes.
+Focus more on others by helping teachers and peers and displaying caring attitudes

 Self-Help Skills and Independence